Toolkit/electron-transfer/higher-energy collision dissociation

 Need precise spatiotemporal control with light input

-DerivedElectron-transfer/higher-energy collision dissociation (EThcD) is a top-down mass spectrometry fragmentation method used in combination with 213 nm ultraviolet photodissociation (UVPD) to characterize covalent insulin dimers.
-In the cited study, combined EThcD and UVPD enabled identification of cross-link chemical composition, and MS3 analysis of MS2 fragments supported residue-level localization of interchain cross-link sites.
+DerivedElectron-transfer/higher-energy collision dissociation (EThcD) is a top-down mass spectrometry fragmentation method used in a combined workflow with 213 nm ultraviolet photodissociation (UVPD) to characterize covalent insulin dimers.
+In the cited study, this workflow identified cross-link chemical composition and, with MS3 analysis of informative MS2 fragments, enabled residue-level localization of interchain cross-link sites.

 Taxonomy & Function